 You should carefully consider each of the following risks, which we believe are the principal risks that we face and of which we are currently aware, and all of the other information in this report.
-The risks described below relate to our business, the Spin-off, securities markets and ownership of our common stock.
+The risks described below relate to our business, governmental regulations, financial conditions and markets, the Spin-off, and our securities.